codete/FormGeneratorBundle/README.md

 services have same priority then first added is executed first).

-**If you have enabled [Service autoconfiguration](http://symfony.com/blog/new-in-symfony-3-3-service-autoconfiguration) the bundle (since version 1.2.0) will automatically tag services for you.**
+**If you have enabled [Service autoconfiguration](http://symfony.com/blog/new-in-symfony-3-3-service-autoconfiguration) the bundle will automatically tag services for you.**

 FormViewProvider
 ----------------